curiousgail/Birthdays/README.md

 # Birthdays
-A game to celebrate nuisance
+A game to celebrate naissance, mischief and exploration ...